massgov/mayflower/packages/assets/README.md

 ## Setup and Usage (fonts/images)
 If you're using this package only for its fonts and images, you can skip installing bourbon and sass.
-Assets can be found under `fonts` and `images`.
+Static assets like fonts, images and state seals can be found under `static`.

 ## Setup and Usage (Sass)
 When using this package for the .scss files, you should set the sass package's include paths to include bourbon's include paths as well as this package's own.
 This package's include paths are: